manuelstofer/bibimbap/README.md

 Bibimbap is a simple JavaScript immutable tree data structure supporting cursors.
-It is inspired by [Baobab](https://github.com/Yomguithereal/baobab) but implements only a small subset of its features and is much lighter.
+It is inspired by [Baobab](https://github.com/Yomguithereal/baobab) but implements only a small subset of its features.
+It's much lighter and also conceptually a bit different.

 It is intended to be used as a central data structure containing application state when using a library like [Deku](https://github.com/dekujs/deku) or react.